YouTube supports uploading and playback of 180° or 360° spherical videos on computers in Chrome, Firefox, MS Edge, and Opera browsers.

-You can also watch 360° videos on YouTube app.
-For an immersive experience, learn more about using Cardboard.
+You can also watch 180° and 360° videos on YouTube app or on the YouTube VR app available on most VR headsets.
+For an immersive experience, learn more about watching with a VR headset.

 Before publishing, you can verify that the file has 360° playback enabled by watching the video on your computer.
 It may take up to an hour for 360° playback to be available.

 360° videos feature a pan button in the top left, and can be rotated using the WASD keys, so look for these features to confirm your video is in 360°.
 You can also swipe through a video by clicking and dragging through the space.